top of page

 • Create alerts based on SQL queries

 The backend of SQL Analytics is powered by SQL Endpoints, which are spark clusters optimized for SQL workloads.
-These endpoints are not limited to being used by the SQL Analytics UI within Databricks – you can connect to them via your favorite BI tools such as Tableau and Power BI, and harness all of the data in your lake through your favorite BI tool.
+These endpoints are not limited to being used by the SQL Analytics UI within Databricks – you can connect to them via your favourite BI tools, such as Tableau and Power BI and harness all of the data in your lake through your favourite BI tool.

 When to use Databricks

-1. Modernize your Data Lake – if you are facing challenges around performance and reliability in your data lake, or your data lake has become a data swamp, consider Delta as an option to modernize your Data Lake.
+1. Modernize your Data Lake – if you face challenges around performance and reliability in your data lake, or your data lake has become a data swamp, consider Delta an option to modernize your Data Lake.

-2. Production Machine Learning – if your organization is doing data science work but is having trouble getting that work into the hands of business users, the Databricks platform was built to enable data scientists from getting their work from Development to Production.
+2. Production Machine Learning – if your organization is doing data science work but is having trouble getting that work into the hands of business users, the Databricks platform was built to enable data scientists to get their work from Development to Production.

-3. Big Data ETL – from a cost/performance perspective, Databricks is best in its class.
+3. Big Data ETL – from a cost/performance perspective, Databricks is the best in its class.

 When not to use Databricks